Research

 Subjective Risk-Return Trade-off

-with Chen Lin and Yang You, submitted
+with Chen Lin and Yang You

 Presentation: MFA (2024), SNU (2023), Korea University (2023), KAIST (2023), Colorado Finance Summit (2022), NUS Risk Management conference (2022), CUHK (2022), Hong Kong Joint Finance Research Workshop (2022)